WarfareCode/CEM/README.md

 The standard command line build process is called out below
 	1. Configure - In the root directory, run the configure.sh script to generate the build files.The options available can be determined by executing "./configure.sh --help"
 	2. Build - cd to the build directory and type "make".
 This will build all the executable programs.
 Available targets can be determined by typing "make help".
 The most commonly used targets are "make test", "make doc", and "make pdfdoc".
+	3. Test - cd to the build directory and type "make test".
+This will build and run all the unit tests.